EvotecIT/HTMLExtensions/sources/datatables/columnHighlighter/README.md

 - `final-js-simple.html` — JavaScript data, simple rule
 - `final-js-and.html` — JavaScript data, AND group
 - `final-js-advanced.html` — JavaScript data, responsive demo with multiple rules, fail targets, styles

-Copy these and open in a browser; no build tools required.